• Skip to primary navigation

 Healthy Almond Cupcakes

-Published: May 13, 2021 · Modified: May 13, 2021 by Jessica · Leave a Comment · This post may contain affiliate links.
+Published: May 13, 2021 by Jessica · Leave a Comment · This post may contain affiliate links, meaning I may earn a commission at no extra cost to you.
+Thank you for your support!

-Jump to Recipe Print Recipe
+Jump to Recipe

 You won't be able to put these Healthy Almond Cupcakes down!
 They're perfectly soft and fluffy with a sweet hint of almond flavor.
 They're also topped with a Greek Yogurt Frosting for a light and tart finish.